What to do in the garden in February

 Remove leaves from Hellebores

 Like many gardeners, my Hellebores often get attention when I get round to it, which maybe February.
-The exception would be if black spot was serious, then I would recommend removing the foliage earlier to destroy the black spot and ensure it does not overwinter in the soil.
+The exception would be if the black spot were serious.
+I then would recommend removing the foliage earlier to destroy the black spot and ensure it does not overwinter in the soil.

 If the Hellebores just look a bit of a mess, I suggest cutting the foliage back during January/February.
-The images below show a "before and after" as when you remove the foliage it looks drastic, but a short time later the Hellebore has recovered well.
+The images below show a "before and after" as when you remove the foliage it looks drastic, but a short time later, the Hellebore is recovering.

 Prune Cornus also known as Dogwood

-Cut right back almost to ground level and be assured it will regrow in the spring.
-If the hard prune is daunting check out this video which has a "before" and "after" shot so you can see exactly what needs to be done.
+Cut the plant back almost to ground level, and be assured it will regrow in the spring.
+If the hard prune is daunting, check out this video which has a "before" and "after" shot so you can see exactly what needs to be done.

 Cornus is a great, easy to grow shrub, red stems in winter and variegated foliage.
 The pruning offcuts are useful for making plants supports, see free plant supports.